 Most Americans consider a 37.5-hour work week short, and respond to days of low productivity by multitasking.
 We may be working hard, but are we working smart?
 Research shows America is not the most productive country; Norway takes the cake for that one.
 America is actually tied with France for most productive countrymen — and they have 30 days of paid vacation, paid parental leave, and after-hours email is outlawed.
 Compare that to the fact that 1 in 4 working Americans has no access to PTO of any kind, and it seems we're actually losing to France as well.
 What are we doing wrong?

-We spoke with author and retired workaholic, Brigid Schulte, about her book Overwhelmed and asked her to share some work-life balance tips she's picked up that can help you.
+We spoke with author and retired workaholic, Brigid Schulte, about her book Overwhelmed and asked her to share some work-life balance tips she's picked up that can help you, and why remote work is so hard for many to embrace, but why it's worth it.
 Her research studying workplaces around the world proves that the U.S. is driving their employees to burn out, resent employers, and hate their jobs.
 Read our Q&A with her to learn how to take back leisure time, find out which companies are the most/least productive, and why multitasking does not exist.

 1. Tell us a bit about yourself and your book Overwhelmed.